 Paris: Exchange Program

 Through Chicago’s Exchange program in Paris, students in the College live and study for the autumn or academic year in one of the world’s great centers for learning and culture.
-In addition to an advanced French language course taken by all participants, students enroll in regular courses at one or more of the universities with which Chicago has an agreement:
+In addition to an advanced French language course taken by all participants at the University’s Center in Paris, students enroll in regular courses at one or more of the universities with which Chicago has an agreement:

 - Institut d’Etudes Politiques de Paris (Sciences Po, Paris and Menton campuses)

-The first four institutions are part of the federated University of Paris.
-Denis Diderot (Paris VII) and Nanterre (Paris X) are relatively comprehensive universities with rich offerings in the humanities and social sciences.
-Pierre et Marie Curie (Paris VI) is a science and mathematics university.
-Dauphine (Paris IX) specializes in economics, business, and related subjects.
+The Université de Paris and Université Paris Nanterre are relatively comprehensive universities with rich offerings in the humanities and social sciences.
+The Exchange program also partners with the science and mathematics faculties of the Sorbonne Université, which overtook the former Pierre et Marie Curie branch of the federated University of Paris.
 The Institut d’Etudes Politiques de Paris, popularly known as “Sciences Po,” is one of the Grandes Ecoles of France with strengths in political science, public administration, and the social sciences.
-The Menton campus of Sciences Po focuses on political, economic and social issues in Mediterranean countries, the Middle East and the Gulf.
-Courses are offered in French, Arabic and English.
+The Menton campus of Sciences Po in Southern France focuses on political, economic, and social issues in Mediterranean countries, the Middle East, and the Gulf.
+Courses in Menton are offered in French, Arabic, and English.

 For each university course taken by Paris program students, Chicago establishes a tutorial in which the material of the course is discussed and the student’s work is monitored and assessed.
-The selection of a student’s courses in Paris is based partly upon the requirements of his or her individual degree program, and partly upon the availability of courses in Parisian institutions.
-Normally a Paris Exchange student takes courses in his or her major subject as well as electives.
+The selection of a student’s courses in Paris is based partly upon the requirements of their individual degree program, and partly upon the availability of courses in Parisian institutions.
+Normally a Paris Exchange student takes courses in their major subject as well as electives.
 All instruction, including the tutorial sessions, is conducted in French.

 Center in Paris